wghou/tinyworlds/README.md

 I found RMSNorm better than layernorm in ablations (TODO: do full ablation run and loss comparison)

 I found SwiGLU better than ReLU and SiLU (TODO: full ablation run/loss comparison)

+The default model uses 4 transformer blocks, with d_model 128, 8 heads, 256 FFN hidden dim, and 4-frame sequences which make for around 1.3M parameter tokenizers and dynamics model.

 # Shape Annotation Key